-3 Step Easy Pattern Hack:
+3 Step Easy T-Shirt Pattern Hack:

-It’s really easy to sew and fast to assemble by cutting the pieces with your Cricut!
 This post is sponsored by Cricut.
 Any opinions given are completely my own.

 1. Fold sleeve bands in half, right sides out.
 Stitch together with 5/8″ seam allowance on the long edge.

-THE RAW EDGE OF THE KNIT T-SHIRT IS SUPPOSED TO SHOW as in the photo above.
+(THE RAW EDGE OF THE KNIT T-SHIRT IS SUPPOSED TO SHOW as in the photo above.)

-4. Add lace trim to the bottom of the sleeve hem by stitching lace on with 1/4″ seam allowance using a narrow zig zag stitch.
+4. Add lace trim to the bottom of the sleeve hem by stitching lace on with 1/4″ seam allowance while using a narrow zig zag stitch.

 5. Place the neck facing right side up on the front of the t-shirt neckline with the two pieces touching at center front.
 Pin in place.
 Stitch along the outside edge with a narrow zig zag stitch.
-Tack the facing with the zig zag stitch at center front 1″ from bottom to secure as in photo below.
+Tack the facing with the zig zag stitch at center front 1″ from bottom to secure as seen in photo below.

 1. Cut out contrasting pieces with your Cricut Maker as above.